jro31/jethro-codes/_articles/projects/blocks-falling.md

 It allows us to use our 'current' state.
 In this case, `current(state.squares)` is equivalent to our current game board.

-So to `canAddBlock()`, we're passing-in `newBlockShape(newBlock)`, which is an object representing the changes that we want to make to our game board, and our current game board.
+So to `canAddBlock()`, we're passing-in `newBlockShape(newBlock)`, which is an object representing the changes that we want to make to our game board, and we're passing-in our current game board.

 Back to our `canAddBlock()` function: